kailash-manasarovar/statement/docs/timeline/2024/october.md

 ### Porn star outside my house

 - I come home from a quick trip to the shop.
-- On the bench outside my apartment building, an outrageously dressed woman is sitting.
+- On the bench outside my apartment building, an outrageously-dressed woman is sitting.
 - She's dressed ridiculously for a Tuesday afternoon in October.
 - She looks like she's about to do porn.
 - At the time I thought it was extremely weird.
 - Now I wonder were they bringing people like this into my apartment while they were sedating and assaulting me to spice up the shows.
 - Did they get a kick out of showing me who was going to be starring alongside me prior to the event?
-- I now have to wonder about the [upstairs neighbor and what I thought was his daughter in the lift](../2022/march.md#upstairs-neighbor-at-carrer-furs); a meeting obviously timed as they knew where I was every second.
+- I now have to wonder about the [upstairs neighbor and the young woman I thought was his daughter in the lift](../2022/march.md#upstairs-neighbor-at-carrer-furs); a meeting obviously timed as they knew where I was every second.
 - I guess it could have been another porn "actress" come to star with me in the [conservatory's sedated switcheroo specials](../../crimes/protagonists/vidal-sastre.md#vidal-sastre-sanchez-hornero).

 ### English teacher outside my house with a woman